evelynriossf/off-window-side-panel/readme.md

 # Off-Window Side Panel

-You know that thing where where you click a menu button, and everything slides over?
+You know that thing where where you click a menu button and everything slides over?

 Here's a simple method to build one of those.